Photo by Olga1969

 World's Best Luxury Tented Camps: Desert, Jungle & Arctic (2026)

-Singita Sabora's 1920s Safari aesthetic in the Serengeti, Clayoquot Wilderness Resort's British Columbia rainforest tents, and Camp Indus's Kashmir river camp — the finest tented luxury in 2026.
+Singita Sabora's 1920s Safari aesthetic in the Serengeti, Clayoquot Wilderness Resort's British Columbia rainforest tents, and Camp Indus's Kashmir river camp — some of the best tented luxury in 2026.

 The Tented Camp Category

-The luxury tented camp is a distinct hotel category — not hotel rooms, not basic camping, but canvas and teak structures that provide extraordinary privacy, extraordinary proximity to extraordinary landscapes, and extraordinary intimacy with the natural world that no permanent building can offer.
-The extraordinary sounds of the Serengeti night, the extraordinary smell of the rainforest morning, and the extraordinary silence of the arctic dawn are the fundamental luxury of this category.
+The luxury tented camp is a distinct hotel category — not hotel rooms, not basic camping, but canvas and teak structures that offer real privacy, close proximity to remarkable landscapes, and an intimacy with the natural world that no permanent building can match.
+The sounds of the Serengeti at night, the smell of a rainforest morning, and the silence of an arctic dawn are the fundamental luxury of this category.

 Africa — The Safari Camp Tradition